SonahSofern/Xenoblade-Series-Randomizer/XCDE/README.md

 4. Put your microSD card back into your Switch and Launch the game.
 Pressing L bypasses the active patches, so if you wish to play the vanilla game again, you can do so in this way.
 5. You should be ready to start playing!

 ### Emulator
 1. Use your emulator's built-in tool to perform a full dump of XCDE's RomFS.
 2. Inside the dump there should now be a folder named "bdat"; This is the folder that the randomizer program targets as the input folder.
 The output folder should be:
 >FOR YUZU:\
 C:/Users/yourName/AppData/Roaming/yuzu/load/0100FF500E34A000/Randomizer\
-The program will create the romfs/bdat folder for you.

 >FOR RYUJINX:\
 C:/Users/yourName/AppData/Roaming/Ryujinx/sdcard/atmosphere/contents/0100FF500E34A000\
-The program will create the romfs/bdat folder for you.

 4. Choose your preferred settings, then use the randomizer program (.exe) to randomize the contents of the game.
 5. You should be ready to start playing!